P-split formulations: A class of intermediate formulations between big-M and convex hull for disjunctive constraints: Numerical comparison

-Our numerical tests use NNs with two hidden layers, with either 50 or 75 nodes per layer, trained to classify handwritten numbers from the MNIST data set.
+Our numerical tests use NNs with two hidden layers, with either 50 or 75 nodes per layer, trained to classify handwritten digits from the MNIST data set.
 The networks were implemented and trained using the Adadelta solver in PyTorch \cite{pytorch}.
 Default hyperparameter values were used, except for the learning rate, which was set to 1.
 For each NN, we optimize the input for each classification category, resulting in ten optimization problems per network (classes for digits 0 through 9).
-For the numerical tests, we limit the $\ell_1$-norm of the input to be less than 5/10, which is mainly to keep the problems solvable within a reasonable time limit.
-We derive variable bounds with interval arithmetic and partition the variables using the Tsay et al. \cite{tsay2021partition} strategy based on node weights.
+For the numerical tests, we limit the $\ell_1$-norm of the input to be less than 5 or 10, which is mainly to keep the problems solvable within a reasonable time limit.
+For the NNs there are several alternatives for deriving bounds, e.g., bound propagation and interval arithmetic, $\alpha$-CROWN \cite{xu2020fast}, or optimization-based bounds tightening (OBBT) by solving LP subproblems \cite{tsay2021partition}.
+We test both bounds computed by interval arithmetic and stronger (but computationally expensive) bounds computed by OBBT to also compare the impact of the bound strength on the formulations.
+We partition the variables using the Tsay et al. \cite{tsay2021partition} strategy based on node weights.
 Table~\ref{tab:test_probs} gives details on the OSIF problems used in the numerical comparison.
+The networks used and the code for generating the test problems are available on \url{github.com/cog-imperial/PartitionedFormulations_OSIF}.